 Teacher: Dr Assaf Bar Moshe, Freie Universität Berlin

-Class Length: Beginners class 3-term class (Michaelmas Term 2023-Trinity Term 2024); Intermediate class 2-term class (Michaelmas Term 2023-Hilary Term 2024); Advanced class 1-term class (Trinity Term 2024) (Oxford dates of term are available on the University website)
+Class Length: Beginners class 3-term class (Michaelmas Term 2024-Trinity Term 2025); Intermediate-Advanced class 2-term class (Hilary Term 2025-Trinity Term 2025); Conversational class 1-term class (Michaelmas Term 2024) (Oxford dates of term are available on the University website)

-Class Description: The Jewish Arabic dialect of Baghdad was the native tongue of one of the oldest and biggest communities of the Jewish Diaspora.
+Class Description: The Jewish Arabic dialect of Baghdad was the native tongue of one of the oldest and biggest communities of the Jewish diaspora.
 After a short introduction to the historical and linguistic setting of the dialect, we will dive into its sounds, vocabulary and grammar.
 Focusing on speaking and listening, at the end of the Beginners level you will be able to conduct and understand basic conversations.
-In the Intermediate and Advanced classes, we will expand the inventory of our vocabulary and our knowledge of the dialect’s grammar.
-In addition to that, we will highlight the differences between the Jewish dialect of Baghdad and other Arabic dialects and explain the historical circumstances that led to their development.
+In the Intermediate–Advanced class, we will expand the inventory of our vocabulary and our knowledge of the grammar.

 -Avishur, Yitzhak.
 2008-2010.
 A Dictionary of the New Judeo-Arabic Written and Spoken in Iraq (1600-2000).
 Tel-Aviv: Archaeological Center Publication.
 (In Hebrew)